 The San Remo Hotel, named after a picturesque Italian town on the Gulf of Genoa, is tucked away between San Francisco’s North Beach and Fisherman’s Wharf.

-Telegraph and Russian Hills border it on the East and West, and you can even catch a glimpse of the Golden Gate Bridge from San Remo’s Penthouse Suite.
+Telegraph and Russian Hills border it on the East and West.
+Moreover, you can even catch a glimpse of the Golden Gate Bridge from San Remo’s Penthouse Suite.

 Where to find it: 2237 Mason St, San Francisco, CA 94133, USA